 I have had some big changes in my life recently, I left the beautiful islands of Hawaii, to follow my next dream, and venture off to Europe, the next continent on my travel bucket list to explore.
 My new inspiration lately has been to discover places on the globe that a lot of people do not frequent.
 Luckily, a close friend of mine, who shares the same love for travel as I, had an itch to go to Portugal.
 I have never heard anything interesting about Portugal which instantly gave me motivation to discover a country that a lot of people do not speak about, at least in the United States of America.

 As hard as it was to leave Hawaii, I knew it was time for a change.
 So, said my quick goodbye to the island life, spent some time in California with loved ones, (where I am from!), took a break from writing, and was getting prepared for my trip.
-My friend was already out there, and I met him in Lisbon, Portugal, we hopped on a bus, and started exploring the coast of Portugal.
+My friend was already out there, so I met him in Lisbon, Portugal, we hopped on a bus, and then started exploring the coast of Portugal.

 Instantly I fell in love with this country, the culture and warm welcome the people here give is so inviting you naturally feel a strong connection to Portugal, like you are home.
 And it is so incredibly cheap here!
 Most people say, Europeans are not fans of Americans, but here in Portugal, they are so happy and thrilled to see travelers exploring their country and are happy to show you a wonderful experience.
 Being here, we have not received one negative interaction with anyone, everyone is so helpful and nice it’s comforting while you are visiting.

 The best part of Portugal are the beaches, mediterranean style surrounded by mesmerizing cliffs that are unlike anywhere else I have ever seen.
-With turquoise clear waters and famous big waves that attracts all surfers and body boarders of the world to come surf.
+With turquoise clear waters and famous big waves that attracts all surfers and body boarders from around the world to come surf.
 Well-known surfing competitions are held here, and surfing and body boarding is a huge part of the culture, so you will see surfing schools all over the country.

 Whether you want to relax on the beach, (nudity is welcomed oh my!), kayak around the cliffs, learn to surf, shred the big waves, here are my favorite beaches in Portugal that my friend and I fell in love with instantly, and I hope will inspire you to come visit this beautiful and very special country.